SpaceX sees U.S. approval for rocket launches by June

 Air Force and Pentagon officials credit SpaceX with energizing the government rocket launch market and pushing ULA to lower its prices, even before the privately held company has been certified to compete for rocket launches.

-The Air Force missed its December target date for completing the certification process, but a top U.S. official told Reuters this week that the process should be complete by June.
+The Air Force missed its December target for completing the certification process, but a top U.S. official told Reuters this week the process should be complete by June.

 "We are really close to getting the work done and getting the agreements made," Shotwell said.
 "I'm hoping it can be a little bit sooner, but we'll see."